yanshiqiang/slim3-restful-api-seed/README.md

 ### Middleware

 Middleware is code that is run before and after your application to manipulate the Request and Response objects as you see fit.
-Although Middleware can be placed anywhere that can be auto-loaded, it is typically stored in the `app/Middleware` and should extend the `App\Base\Middleware` class - which is located in the `app/Base` directory.
+Although Middleware can be placed anywhere that can be auto-loaded, it is typically stored in the `app/Middleware` and should extend the `App\Middleware\Middleware` class.

 #### Creating new Middleware